h-griffin/dnd-notes/_posts/chapter-04/index.md

 title: "Investigate the AllBloom"
 chapter_num: chapter-04
 description: |-
-  investigate the war between air and sky (birds vs storm) at Batallion 5 hq in the Pilar of Clouds <br>
+  investigate the war between air and sky (birds vs storm) at the Battalion 5 hq in the Pilar of Clouds <br>

   explore the bridge city Bruke and battle agents of the All Bloom in Angakaar, the vacant enchanted grung town, while searching for Samuel the missing bird.
 ---